-**NOTE**: International Students, Home Schooled students and applicants for the Dental Hygiene or Nursing programs MUST fill out a paper application.
+**NOTE**: International Students and Home Schooled students MUST fill out a paper application.

 To gain admissions to CCCC's associate degree or certificate programs, an applicant must submit a completed application for admissions.
 Students who have graduated from High School within the past 3 years must submit Official High School Transcripts.
 Applicants to the Dental Hygiene, Nursing, Medical Assisting, Medical Interpreter, Diagnostic Technology, Paramedic and International Students must submit additional information.
 Please contact the Admissions office for more information.

 Applications are reviewed on a rolling admissions basis until seats are filled.
 Priority is given to candidates who apply by the following dates:

 Cape Cod Community College is an Affirmative Action/Equal Opportunity employer.
 We encourage applications from individuals who will enrich and contribute to the cultural and ethnic diversity of our College.
 Cape Cod Community College does not discriminate on the basis of race, color, national origin, sex, disability, religion, age, veteran status, genetic information or sexual orientation in its programs and activities as required by Title IX of the Educational Amendments of 1972, the Americans with Disabilities Act of 1990, Section 504 of the Rehabilitation Act of 1973, Title VII of the Civil Rights Act of 1964 and other applicable statutes and College policies.
 Cape Cod Community College prohibits sexual harassment, including sexual violence.

 Criminal Offender Record Information (CORI) and Sex Offender Registry Information (SORI) Checks